alex-schutz/ICLR-Blog-2026/_posts/2026-04-27-rl-with-gnns.md

 - Can achieve generalisation through tricks like padding or breaking up the space, partial observability
   - Example and how it breaks

+### Permutation Sensitivity
+Graphs are permutation invariant.
+Only relationships matter, not ordering (can be added if desired).
+Adjacency matrix representation artificially imposes order that traditional networks implicitly make use of.

+Let's use the game of tic-tac-toe as an example.
+This game is represented by a $$3\times 3$$ grid, in which spaces can be blank, or contain an $$\texttt{X}$$ or $$\texttt{O}$$.
+A simple representation of this state would be a $$3\times 3$$ matrix with each entry corresponding to the contents of the space on the board.
+This kind of state representation is easily handled by an appropriately sized CNN layer or MLP after vectorisation.
+An important property of the game tic-tac-toe is that the orientation of the board does not matter: we can consider game states to be the same if they are the same under rotation or reflection.
+However, without external intervention, **our network does not know this**.
+Without considering this kind of permutation invariance, there are **eight times** as many tic-tac-toe states that the model must learn to solve.
+In a simple environment like tic-tac-toe we can easily modify the state representation to collapse symmetries and avoid this issue.
+However, in general, permutation invariance is not always an easy property to engineer.
+This is where GNNs can be very useful, as permutation invariance is an intrinsic property of the network, inherently collapsing equivalent state representations for free.

 ## Reinforcement Learning with Graph Neural Networks

+Can we use a GNN as the main policy network in a deep RL process?
+The answer is, of course, yes.
+Since GNNs operate on graphs, the environment must output graph-like observations.

+This means defining:
+1. What is a node?
+2. What is an edge?
+3. What node features are present (if any)?
+4. What edge features are present (if any)?

+Going back to our tic-tac-toe example, we will define a *node* to be any of the nine possible positions on the board.
+We will define *edges* such that two nodes are connected by an edge if they are adjacent on the board.
+Finally, we will define a categorical *node feature* $$\in \{0, 1, 2\}$$, which tells us that the node contains a blank space, $$\texttt{X}$$, or $$\texttt{O}$$ respectively.

 - Define a graph, what an MDP looks like on a graph
 - How GNNs can be used to process graph-structured observations

+- Advantages examples
+  - tic tac toe : permutation invariant (don't have to process symmetries)
+  - open team size collaboration

+## Environments as Graphs

 ### Fixed Action Spaces